 If you are an EU, EEA, or Swiss national* and you are arriving in the UK to study on or after January 1, 2021, you will require immigration permission and a visa.

 *with the exception of Irish nationals living in the UK and Ireland who will continue to access benefits and services under the Common Travel Area arrangement.
 More detailed information can be found on the UKCISA website

-The UK Government has confirmed that EU, EAA and Swiss students starting a course in 2019/20 or 2020/21 will remain eligible for ‘home‘ fee status and financial support for the duration of their course via the Student Loans Company.
+The UK Government has confirmed that EU, EAA and Swiss students starting a course in the 2020/21 academic year will remain eligible for Home fee status and financial support for the duration of their course, via the Student Loans Company.

-EU, EEA and Swiss students currently eligible for ‘home’ status, ‘home’ fee status and financial support will still be eligible for the duration of their course.
+EU, EEA and Swiss students currently eligible for Home status, Home fee status and financial support will remain eligible for the duration of their course.

 Our EU, EEA and Swiss students are a valued part of our community, and we are committed to supporting them.
 The Gateway teams at each of our campuses will be able to provide any assistance you may need with your settlement application.

 If you are an EU, EAA and Swiss national already working at UCA, or you are joining us before 31 December 2020, you and your families must apply to the EU Settlement Scheme before 30 June 2021 - even if you have a UK permanent residence document.

 You do not need to apply if you have indefinite leave to remain or enter, but you can if you want to.